-So you want to know what the biggest tire size there is that can fit on a factory stock Ford Ranger T6 without a body lift or suspension upgrade?
+Interested to know what the biggest tire size is you can fit on a factory-stock Ford Ranger T6 without a body lift or suspension upgrades?
 Are you concerned about tire scrub and the tires affecting your turning circle?
 How does backspacing affect the tire size?
-If you’d like to find the answers to the above questions, this article is for you.
+If you’d like to find the answers to any of the above questions, this article is for you.

-What is the biggest tire you can fit on a T6 Ford Ranger on a stock suspension and no body lift?
-The largest tire size that a factory stock Ford Ranger can accommodate without any modifications is 31.6”.
+What is the biggest tire you can fit on a T6 Ford Ranger on a stock suspension and no lift?
+The largest tire size that a factory-stock Ford Ranger can accommodate without any modifications is 31.6”.

 So upgrading to a 31.6” shouldn’t be a problem right?
-I mean it’s less than 4% difference in diameter and circumference.
+I mean it’s less than a 4% difference in diameter and circumference.
 What about going with an even higher sidewall but maintaining the width by opting for a 275/70/17, would that fit?
 What about a 285/70/17 (33”) or even a 285/60/18 without a lift or level?
-Will it be too close to the spindle and are the tires far enough away from the crash bars?
+Will it be too close to the spindle and are the wheels backspacing enough o clear the crash bars?

 Let’s find out!